Move to CaymanFree Relocation Checklist

 A strong Cayman relocation plan moves from timeline to eligibility, then budget, area fit, schools, pets, shipping, banking, car, utilities, healthcare, insurance, and real estate next steps.
 The order matters because one constraint can change the entire housing strategy.

-• 0-3 months: Prioritize available rentals, school placement, and urgent professional setup.
+• Near-term: Prioritize available rentals, school placement, immigration status, healthcare, and urgent professional setup.

-• 3-6 months: Compare areas in person, prepare documents, and pressure-test budgets.
+• Medium-term: Compare areas in person, prepare documents, and pressure-test budgets against live quotes.

-• 6-12 months: Research neighborhoods, watch inventory, plan banking (2-6 weeks to open), and begin tax/legal conversations.
+• Earlier planning: Research neighborhoods, watch inventory, plan banking documents, and begin tax/legal conversations.

 Understand the real estate path

-• Rent first if unsure about schools, commute, or neighborhood fit — most leases are 12 months minimum.
+• Rent first if unsure about schools, commute, or neighborhood fit; lease terms vary and should be read carefully.

 Healthcare and hospitals